phpmd/phpmd/src/site/rst/documentation/index.rst

   - ``--color`` - enable color in output, for instance text renderer will show rule name in yellow and error description in red.

+  - ``--xdebug`` - will enable Xdebug for debugging PHP Mess Detector.

   An example command line: ::

     phpmd PHP/Depend/DbusUI xml codesize --reportfile phpmd.xml --suffixes php,phtml